Skip to main content

 Adopting Existing Key Slots

-If key slots already exist in the store (e.g., from a previous partial init), cloudstic init will verify you can unlock them with the provided credentials:
+If key slots already exist in the store (e.g., from a previous partial init or if you are adding new credentials), cloudstic init --adopt-slots will verify you can unlock them with the provided credentials and automatically create new slots for any additional credentials provided in the command line.

 Adopted existing encryption key slots.